Kelly Chibale

-Kelly Chibale PhD, FRSSAf, FRSC (born 1964) is professor of organic chemistry at the University of Cape Town, and the founder and director of H3D research center.
-In 2018 he was recognized as one of Fortune magazine's top 50 World's Greatest Leaders.
-He researches target-directed inhibitors.
+Kelly Chibale PhD, MASSAf, FAAS, Fellow of UCT, FRSSAf, FRSC (born 1964) is professor of organic chemistry at the University of Cape Town, and the founder and director of H3D research center and H3D Foundation NPC.
+In 2018 he was recognised as one of Fortune magazine's top 50 World's Greatest Leaders.
+His research focuses on drug discovery and the development of tools and models to contribute to improving treatment outcomes in people of African descent or heritage.

 Early life and education

-Chibale grew up without electricity or running water in Mpika district, Zambia.
+Chibale grew up without electricity or running water in Muwele Village, Chief Chiundaponde, Mpika district, Zambia.
 His parents are Elizabeth Malekano Chanda and Harrison Chibale.
 He studied chemistry at the University of Zambia, graduating in 1987.
 Chibale worked at Kafironda Explosives in Mufulira.
 As there were no opportunities for graduate studies in Zambia, he moved to the University of Cambridge for his PhD, working in Stuart Warren's group on synthetic organic chemistry of optically active molecules.
 He was funded by a Cambridge Livingstone Trust scholarship.